-Services that are covered for you overed for you What you must pay when you get these services HMO (in-network) POS (out-of-network) HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Services that are covered for you What you must pay when you get these services HMO (in-network) POS (out-of-network) Hearing services (continued) Costs associated with excluded items are the responsibility of the member and not covered by the plan. ♦ Amounts you pay for these services do not count toward your maximum out-of-pocket amount.
+For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: • Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
 20% coinsurance for members eligible for Medicare-covered preventive HIV screening.
 Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies There is no coinsurance, copayment, or deductible for home health agency care.
+Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (to be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) • Physical therapy, occupational therapy, and speech therapy • Medical and social services • Medical equipment and supplies There is no coinsurance, copayment, or deductible for home health agency care.
 You pay a 20% coinsurance for any Medicare-covered durable medical equipment and supplies.
-(See Durable medical equipment (DME) in this Medical Benefits Chart for more information.)
+See Durable medical equipment (DME) in this Medical Benefits Chart for more information.
 20% coinsurance for home health agency care.
 You pay a 20% coinsurance for any Medicare-covered durable medical equipment and supplies.
-(See Durable medical equipment (DME) in this Medical Benefits Chart for more information.)
-Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
-The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: • Professional services, including nursing services, furnished in accordance with the plan of care • Patient training and education not otherwise covered under the durable medical equipment benefit • Remote monitoring • Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier There is no coinsurance, copayment, or deductible for home infusion therapy drugs, equipment, and supplies.
-20% coinsurance for home infusion therapy drugs, equipment, and supplies.
+See Durable medical equipment (DME) in this Medical Benefits Chart for more information.